r2m2n8j/ExecutorConcept/ReadmeFolder/Spring.md

     class Controller{
-        Service service; this is the reference of service }
+        //this is the reference of service
+        Service service;
+    }

     class Service {
-        Repository repository; this is the reference of repository }
+        //this is the reference of repository
+        Repository repository;
+    }